HAL CATS Warrior: Development

 It will fly back for mission within the combat radius of 350 km and for long range mission with combat radius of 800 km it will sacrifice itself crashing into the target.
 As an unmanned asset, it can be directed towards a target and sacrificed in case it cannot be flown back to territory.
 "Warrior will serve as a 'sensor amplifier' for the LCA, flying out ahead of the manned aircraft and using its sensors to feed information back to LCA" HAL test pilot Group Captain H.V.
 Thakur (retd.).

 The scale model of CATS Warrior was first unveiled at Aero India 2021.
 The Warrior scale model was accompanied by TEJAS-MAX cockpit which acted as a "mothership" for the CATS.
 HAL management approved an internal funding of ₹390 crore for the development as of February 2021.
 As per Arup Chatterjee, Director of HAL Engineering, Research & Development division the integration with CATS MAX mothership will take 1-2 years and first flights is scheduled for 2024-25.

-On 11 January 2025, Hindustan Aeronautics Limited (HAL) successfully conducted the engine ground run of a full-scale demonstrator of the aircraft.
+On 11 January 2025, Hindustan Aeronautics Limited (HAL) successfully conducted the engine ground run of a full-scale technology demonstrator of the aircraft.
 CATS Warrior is one of the flagship programmes of HAL.
 Multiple design changes has been brought up in the demonstrator as compared with the scale model, most importantly the air intake.
 The new design shifted from angular surfaces which prioritised stealth.
 A report stated that, instead, "the aircraft uses RAM (Radar Absorbent Material) coatings and laminations with over 99% attenuation".
 These changes were made to enhance the performance while still being low observable.
 The changes could also increase payload and efficiency.

 HAL displayed the prototype in Aero India 2025.
 The jet will undergo further ground testing, followed by taxi trials and first flight scheduled by the end of 2025.

+As of March 2026, HAL was building a 3 tonne prototype which will be followed by 5 tonne and a 7 tonne prototype.
+Under the prototyping stage of the 3 tonne variant, the fuselage is being manufactured following the detailed design stage.